Creating a Virtual Multi-Factor Authentication (MFA) Device

 Save a copy of the secret key in a secure place.
 You can clickto copy it to the clipboard.
 If you lose the MFA device or need to reinstall the MFA software application, you can reconfigure it using the same virtual MFA without creating a new virtual MFA.

-4. You can opt to generate recovery codes.
-This allows you to access your account in the event that you lose your Authentication Device.
-In order to acquire recovery codes, set the Recovery Codes toggle to prior to setting up MFA.
+3. You can opt to generate recovery codes.
+This allows you to access your account in the event that you lose your authentication device.
+In order to acquire recovery codes, set the Recovery Codes toggle toprior to setting up MFA.
 Alternatively, you may opt to reset your MFA to be able to acquire recovery codes when you re-enable MFA.

 Timing is important for the following steps, so you may want to review the remainder of this procedure before proceeding.

-5. Open the virtual MFA application (such as on the smart phone).
+4. Open the virtual MFA application (such as on the smartphone).
 If applicable, choose the option to create a new account (a new virtual MFA device).

-6. Use the device camera (such as the smart phone camera) to scan the QR code graphic.
-Or, Enter the secret key, where appropriate, in the MFA application.
+5. Scan the QR code graphic (such as by using your smartphone camera).
+Or, enter the secret key, where appropriate, in the MFA application.

 Enter this code in Wasabi immediately after you receive it because it is time-based and will expire quickly.

-10. If you enabled MFA recover codes (Step 3 above), continue with the next procedure.
+9. If you enabled MFA recovery codes (Step 3 above), continue with the instructions for Using MFA Recover Codes.

 Using MFA Recovery Codes